La Masia: Impact

 The new Masia residence, opened in 2011 at the Ciutat Esportiva Joan Gamper.

 In 2009, Messi became the first player from La Masia to be awarded with the Ballon d'Or prize for the best footballer in Europe, and the FIFA World Player award, for the best footballer in the world.
 In the next year, Messi would win the Ballon d'Or again, but La Masia became the first youth academy to have trained all three finalists for in a single year: Messi, Andrés Iniesta and Xavi.

 Spain won the 2010 FIFA World Cup with seven players from Barcelona in a World Cup final.
 Joachim Löw, coach of Germany, said after his side's defeat by Spain that the opposition had a distinct Barcelona style: "You can see it in every pass, how Spain plays is how Barcelona plays.
 They can hardly be beaten.
 They are extremely confident and very calm in the way they circulate the ball."

 On 25 November 2012, for the first time, Barcelona fielded all eleven players that have come up through La Masia in a La Liga match.
 After Dani Alves was substituted by Martín Montoya due to an injury in the 13th minute, Barça played the next 60 minutes with Víctor Valdés, Montoya, Carles Puyol, Gerard Piqué, Jordi Alba, Sergio Busquets, Xavi, Iniesta, Cesc Fàbregas, Pedro, and Messi.

 In the years immediately following this achievement, with those players aging and Barcelona seeking to maintain their position as one of the world's top clubs, they moved towards a more conventional recruitment strategy, signing some of the most talented players from around the globe for large transfer fees, such as Neymar, Luis Suárez and Philippe Coutinho, plus younger players (most with origins in Brazil and France) expected to improve further with the club; however, this approach (combined with something of a 'stockpiling' of players due to a transfer ban for breaching regulations regarding the signing of non-EU youth players) meant there was less opportunity for local academy graduates to appear with the first team, and a perception that the quality of players produced by Barcelona was not quite as high as the previous generation.
 Nevertheless, the team continued to win trophies and some further canterans did make a breakthrough into the squad, including Rafinha, Carles Aleñá and Sergi Roberto, the latter having to retrain as a right back due to the abundance of talent in his original midfield position.
-The return of Joan Laporta as president and Xavi as head coach marked the return of the preference for La Masia players, such as Gavi, Ansu Fati, Lamine Yamal, Alejandro Balde, Pau Cubarsí, Fermín López, Marc Casado and the signing of previous La Masia graduates, such as Eric García, Oriol Romeu and Dani Olmo.
+The return of Joan Laporta as president and Xavi as head coach marked the return of the preference for La Masia players, such as Gavi, Ansu Fati, Lamine Yamal, Alejandro Balde, Pau Cubarsí, Fermín López, Marc Casadó and the signing of previous La Masia graduates, such as Eric García, Oriol Romeu and Dani Olmo.

 La Masia has opened a Residence Academy in Arizona that leverage the same methods that La Masia does in Catalonia.
 Top players from the AZ academy are invited to Catalonia annually to visit La Masia.